Assis Brasil & Iñapari Border Crossing

 Border Crossing Procedure

 The border crossing procedure is a standard two-part process.
 You will first complete exit formalities at one country’s checkpoint and then proceed across the bridge to the other country’s checkpoint for entry inspection.
 The two checkpoints are located close to each other.
 You will need a valid passport.
 Many nationalities can enter both countries visa-free for short stays, but it is essential to check the specific requirements for your nationality in advance.
 Vehicle registration and international insurance (SOAT for Peru, Carta Verde for Brazil) are also necessary.
 The process is generally straightforward and relatively quick due to the low volume of traffic.
+A yellow fever vaccination certificate is required for entry into Peru at this Amazon crossing.

 The Surrounding Region: Brazil Side